OCA/l10n-belgium/README.md

 Odoo modules for Belgium
 ========================

-These module complement the official l10n_be.
+These modules complement the official l10n_be.